2019 Student Loans Speakers

-Lori S. Hartung is the Director - Midwest Region for Todd, Bremer & Lawson, Inc. a third-party collection agency that specializes in higher education account receivable management.
-Her responsibilities include managing the Firm's client in the Midwest region and training the community on regulatory requirements.
+Lori S. Hartung is the Regional Manager for Todd, Bremer & Lawson, Inc. - a collection firm that specializes in assisting colleges and universities with the recovery of accounts receivable and student loans.
+Her responsibilities include vending the firm’s services to the Midwest region and training educational institutions on the campus-based loan programs.

-Lori is a member of several regional organizations such as the Wisconsin Association of Student Business Office Personnel and Administrators (WASBOPA), and the Minnesota Collections Network.
-She currently serves on the Board of both organizations.
+Lori is a member of several regional organizations such as the Michigan Association of Student Financial Services Administrators (MASFSA), Wisconsin Association of Student Business Office Personnel and Administrators (WASBOPA) and the Minnesota Collections Network.
+She currently serves on the Board of all three organizations.

-Ms. Hartung has been involved in the Student Loan industry in various capacities since 1991.
-Before joining Todd, Bremer & Lawson, Inc., she was the Senior Manager of Government and Industry Relations for University Accounting Service (UAS).
+Ms. Hartung has been involved in the student loan industry in various capacities since 1991.
+Prior to joining Todd, Bremer & Lawson, Inc., she was the Senior Manager of Government and Industry Relations for University Accounting Service (UAS).

 Lori is a 1989 graduate of the University of Wisconsin with a Bachelor degree in Political Science.
-She lives in Dousman, Wisconsin with her husband, two (2) dogs, two (2) cats, and 40,000 honey bees.
+She lives in Dousman, Wisconsin with her husband and three (3) children, two (2) dogs, two (2) cats and 40,000 honey bees.

 Executive VP of Sales & Marketing, Reliant Capital Solutions